miyako/4d-presentation-summit-2023/Go Places with SystemWorkers!/7z/Documentation/Classes/_CLI.md

 **._chmod()**

-Executable files transfered from server to client in `/RESOURCES/` are copies as regular documents and missing the UNIX executable bit.
-This function is called once in the constructor to make sure that the CLI agent is ready to run on a Mac client.
+Executable files transferred from server to client in `/RESOURCES/` are copies as regular documents and missing the UNIX executable bit.
+This internal function is internally called once in the constructor to make sure that the CLI agent is ready to run on a Mac client.